-As of July 15th, 2016 in the interest of safety and security of guests and crew Norwegian Cruise Line will no longer allow non-alcoholic beverages brought on board by guests including water, soda and juices.
+In the interest of safety and security of guests and crew Norwegian Cruise Line will no longer allow non-alcoholic beverages brought on board by guests including water, soda and juices.
 This decision affects all ships fleet wide and does include all Sixthman and other special event charters.
 Norwegian is not the first in the industry to enact this type of policy.
 Over the years, the excessive amount of beverages requiring individual examination during embarkation has had a marked impact on the embarkation process and security resources.
 Please read Norwegian’s official statement and FAQ below.
-UPDATE as of October 10, 2016: Armed with your survey feedback, we’ve been working with Norwegian on some liquid relief.
+Armed with your survey feedback, we’ve been working with Norwegian on some liquid relief.
 We’re pleased not only to offer several types of beverage packages, BUT also at a discounted rate!
-Everything you need to know can be found at www.311cruise.com/beverages.
+Everything you need to know can be found at 311cruise.com/beverages.

 Beverage Policy Update